194 Field Regiment (India)

-The 194 Medium Regiment is part of the Regiment of Artillery of the Indian Army.
+The 194 Field Regiment is part of the Regiment of Artillery of the Indian Army.

 Formation and history

 The regiment was raised as 194 Mountain Regiment on 21 January 1966 at Babina.
 The first commanding officer was Lieutenant Colonel Keith Shortlands.
-The regiment has subsequently been converted to a field regiment and is presently a medium regiment.
+The regiment has subsequently been converted to a field and medium regiment and is presently a field regiment.
+194 was raised as unit with pure class composition of batteries ie Sikh, Ahirs and Dogras.
+The unit converted to all class composition in the year 1999.

+From the time it was raised, the regiment has mastered five different equipments, has experience in serving in Counter Insurgency / Counter Terrorism Operations, Line of Control environment, High altitude as well as peace tenures.
+The regiment has covered the expanse of Northern India in its length and width and has the honour of participating in multiple operations.
+Major KK Puri along with two JCOs and 50 ORs made the regiment proud by marching down Rajpath on occasion of Republic Day Parade of 1979.